 “He was tired with a low-grade fever and not into the theme park anymore,” Stephanie said.
 “I thought he had the flu.”

 Once they arrived home, Cameron’s bloody gums were a red flag for Stephanie.
 A trip to the pediatrician revealed abnormal blood work.
-A couple of hours later, Stephanie found herself at Children’s Medical Center at Legacy where the doctor confirmed a diagnosis of Acute Lymphoblastic Leukemia.
+A couple of hours later, Stephanie found herself at Children’s Medical Center Plano where the doctor confirmed a diagnosis of Acute Lymphoblastic Leukemia.

 “I never imagined it could be that serious,” Stephanie said.
 “I knew it would be a long journey, but being at Children’s made me feel like it was a battle my son wouldn’t lose.”